InfantEudora/win32_transparent/readme.md

 https://www.shadertoy.com/view/ld2Gz3

+Deferred shading from LearnOpenGL, or anything, doesn't use MSAA.
+Because... what's the position or normal for a fragment that's a blend of different fragments...?
+Actually... why wouldn't it?
+It can blend normals, the blended edges just get a curved normal.
+Blending to transparent would probably be weird...

 ### Input
 Input can be fetched from the messages sent to a window, but this ties the input thread to a different thread than the render thread.